Minimax Optimal Algorithms with Fixed-$k$-Nearest Neighbors: Regression and Classification

-where $\tilde{O}(\cdot)$ hides any logarithmic multiplicative terms.
-This rate is known to be minimax optimal under the H\"older continuity of order $\aH$; for the standard $k$-NN regression algorithm, this rate optimality is attained for $k=\Th(N^{2\aH/(2\aH+d)})$~\citep{Dasgupta--Kpotufe2019,Xue--Kpotufe2018}.
-In this view, the $(M,k)$-NN regression algorithm attains the performance of the standard $\Th(M)$-NN regression algorithm for any fixed $k$. \end{remark}
+This rate is known to be minimax optimal (modulo the polylogarithmic multiplicative terms) under the H\"older continuity of order $\aH$; for the standard $k$-NN regression algorithm, this rate optimality is attained for $k=\Th(N^{\frac{2\aH}{2\aH+d}})$~\citep{Dasgupta--Kpotufe2019,Xue--Kpotufe2018}.
+In this view, the $(k,M)$-NN regression algorithm attains the performance of the standard $\Th(M)$-NN regression algorithm for any fixed $k$.